varunpm1/VPCollectionViewLayout/README.md

 ## History

+### Version 0.2.1

+Added sample images and set default layout to be vertical

+### Version 0.2.0

+Added support for circular flow layout

 ### Version 0.1.0

 Added support for 4 types of flow layout display as well as selection animation handled with animation.